andf-crl/workflow/README.md

 # Core Workflow Tools
-Contains a series of Bash wrappers to automate using a git-based docstools workflow (like at CRL).
+Automate your git-based docs-as-code workflow (like at CRL).
 For best results, place in `$PATH`!

 Comprised of the following tools: